yaolinli/TimeChat-Online/README.md

 - Average of **87.8** scene-oriented key frames per video (~7.14 seconds between consecutive frames)

 [todo] We will release the video frames at 1 fps and the question-answer pairs soon.

+## Training
+We utilize the ms-swift framework for model training.
+Please note that the training script requires modifications to both ms-swift and transformers code.
+For detailed instructions, refer to the guidelines in [`train/readme.md`](./train/readme.md) before execution.

 ## Citation

 If you find our work helpful, please consider citing: